FUNDAMENTALS OF BUSINESS MANAGEMENT - 2021/2

 Students receive verbal feedback on the progress of their numeracy skills during labs by the Tutor.
 Students also complete a mock test which they mark themselves and discuss in class.
 This allows them to ‘test’ their numeracy skills prior to the summative assessment (exam).

-• Facilitate the development of agile, connected, bold and employable students by acquiring transferable skills, attitudes and knowledge that will enable them to study successfully and to function effectively in the modern business community.
+- Develop an agile, connected, bold and employable students by acquiring transferable skills, attitudes and knowledge that will enable them to study successfully and to function effectively in the modern business community

-• Develop knowledge of business in the real-world, Information Communication Technology (ICT), research and teamwork.
+- Develop knowledge of business in the real-world, research and teamwork

 C - Cognitive/analytical